UndeadToken/notes/statistics/notation.md

 n : Sample of population

-maximum : largest value in L
+M : Success in Population

-minimum : smalles value in L
+x : Success in Sample

-midpoint : average of max and min mean : average of values in L mode : most common value in L median : "middlest" value in L
+μ : Mean of [opulation

+x̅ : Mean of Sample (x bar, standard deviation)

+ȳ

+σ : Standard Deviation of Population

+σ² : Variance of Population

+S² : Variance of Sample

+S : Standard Deviation of Sample